laravel/docs/authentication.md

         // ...
     ],

-Then, you may use the `logoutOtherDevices` method on the `Auth` facade.
-This method requires the user to provide their current password, which your application should accept through an input form:
+Then, you may use the logoutOtherDevices method on the Auth facade.
+This method will store new password hash on current user, based on provided $password, which makes password hash stored in authenticated session invalid. $password should be provided by user through an input form and must be manualy validated against current password:

     use Illuminate\Support\Facades\Auth;